Abdirizak-Mohamed/git-branching-recap-workshop/README.md

 Tear up the leaves from the bunch of basil and set aside.
 Cook 1 thinly sliced medium onion in the pan for 5 minutes.
 Add 3 crushed garlic cloves and fry for a further minute.
 Stir in 1 tbsp red wine vinegar and 1 tsp sugar, then tip in the tomatoes and half the basil.

 STEP 8
 Return the vegetables to the pan with some salt and pepper and cook for 5 mins.
-Serve with basil.
-Once you've added your recipe to the file
+Serve with basil Once you've added your recipe to the file

 1. Create a branch using /firstName-lastName/ i.e. abdi-mohamed